EndPointCorp/end-point-blog/2011/12/21/rails-spree-routing-constraint.html.md

 end
 ```

 Note how Rails automatically passes the [request object](http://guides.rubyonrails.org/action_controller_overview.html#the-request-object) to the matches? method.
-Also note how the relative url of the request is available via the :org_url symbol - the same identifier we used in the route definition.
+Also note how the relative url of the request is available via the :org_url symbol-​the same identifier we used in the route definition.
 The Organization.valid_url? class method encapsulates the logic of examining a simple cached (via Rails.cache) hash consisting of organization urls as keys and true as their value.

 The final step in this process is, of course, the organizations_controller’s show method.
 It now needs to look for that same :org_url param that the route definition creates, in the standard params hash we all know and love: